james-d-elliott/inittmpl/README.md

 |  `ghcr.io`  |               N/A                |

 ### Kubernetes Init Containers

+Like everything else with this tool, using it as a Kubernetes init container is simple, stupid.

 The following is an initContainers example for Kubernetes assuming a volume is mounted at /config: